Shropshire Holiday July 2007 - page 3

 |

-Under my umbrella, ella, ella, eh, eh.
-Well, either way, the little
+caption: Under my umbrella, ella, ella, eh, eh eh.
+Well, either

-pig suddenly turned tail and ran back into its pen at Acton Scott Farm!
+way, this little pig suddenly turned tail and ran back into its pen at

 |